Russian submarine Bratsk: Construction and career

-The submarine was laid down on 22 February1989 at Amur Shipyard, Komsomolsk-on-Amur.
+The submarine was laid down on 22 February 1989 at Amur Shipyard, Komsomolsk-on-Amur.
 Launched on 14 April 1989 and commissioned on 29 December 1989.

 On 13 January 1990, the USSR naval flag was raised on the submarine.

-On 28 February 1990, hw became part of the 45th Submarine Division of the 2nd FLPL of the Pacific Fleet based at Vilyuchinsk (Krasheninnikov Bay).
+On 28 February 1990, it became part of the 45th Submarine Division of the 2nd FLPL of the Pacific Fleet based at Vilyuchinsk (Krasheninnikov Bay).
 During 1990, extended acoustic tests were carried out on the K-391, after which various works were carried out on the submarine to denoise the submarine.
 For mastering new equipment and weapons, Commander Captain 1st Rank SA Golobokov and Senior Assistant Commander Captain 2nd Rank S. M Igishev were awarded the Order For Service to the Motherland in the USSR Armed Forces, 3rd degree.

 From 10 September to 25 November 1991, K-391 under the command of Captain 2nd Rank S.M.
 Igishev (senior captain of the 1st RPGK K.S.
 Sidenko aboard the ZKD) combat service.
 During the execution of the BS missions, 12 detections of foreign submarines were made, with continuous tracking for 380 hours.
 This result is still a record among the anti-submarine forces of the Navy.
 Upon completion of this BS, 36 officers and warrant officers of the crew were awarded government awards.

-On 28 April 1992, he was reclassified as a nuclear cruising submarine.
+On 28 April 1992, it was reclassified as a nuclear cruising submarine.
 During 1992, torpedoes were fired with homing equipment, which was adopted by the Russian Navy based on the results of these tests.

-On 13 April 1993, he received the name Kit.
+On 13 April 1993, it received the name Kit.
 From 30 September to 31 December, performing combat duty tasks under the command of Captain 2nd Rank S. M. Igishev (senior on board Rear Admiral Yu.
 V. Kirillov).
 On 2 December, for the first time in the history of the Navy, the successful firing of two cruise missiles of the C-10 Granat complex with different flight missions from the same combat area was carried out, which was highly appreciated by the command of the fleet.